wso2/docs-mi/en/docs/reference/mediators/iterate-mediator.md

     -   ForEach mediator supports modifying the original payload.
 You can use Iterate mediator for situations where you send the split messages to a target and collect them by an [Aggreagte]({{base_path}}/reference/mediators/aggregate-mediator) mediator in a different flow
     -   You need to always accompany an Iterate mediator with an Aggregate mediator.
 ForEach mediator loops over the sub-messages and merges them back to the same parent element of the message.
     -   In Iterate mediator, you need to send the split messages to an endpoint to continue the message flow.
 However, ForEach mediator does not allow using [Call]({{base_path}}/reference/mediators/call-mediator), [Send]({{base_path}}/reference/mediators/send-mediator) and [Callout]({{base_path}}/reference/mediators/callout-mediator) mediators in the sequence.
-    -   ForEach mediator does not split the message flow, unlike Iterate mediator.
-It guarantees to execute in the same thread until all iterations are complete.
+    -   The ForEach mediator does not split the message flow, unlike the Iterate mediator.
+It guarantees execution in the same thread until all iterations are complete.

 ## Syntax